kylebarron/deck.gl-raster/docs/webgl-modules/create-image.md

 ## `combineBands`

-Combine satellite image bands into one image for display or further processing.
+Load multiple single-band images for display or further processing.

+#### `image` Transformation

+Creates an internal `image` object where the number of dimensions is equal to the length of the `imageBands` array.

 ### Props

 #### `imageBands`

-- `Array of Texture2D`, required
+- Array of [Image objects][image_object], required

-An array of [`Texture2D`][texture2d] objects representing the bands to combine into a single image.
+The Image objects represent the bands to combine into a single image.

+**Note**: make sure you pass `format: GL.LUMINANCE` along with each image;
+otherwise each single-band image will be loaded onto the GPU with multiple bands, wasting precious GPU memory.

 To create a true-color image, you would pass the red, green, and blue image bands to the `imageBands` prop.
 To create a false-color image, you would pass